 • Platinum - our 4-in-1 tap with a pull-spout

-With the launch of our affordable range of boiling water taps, more homeowners than ever are increasingly enjoying the convenience of a boiling water tap at home.
-But, despite the low price tag, installing a high-tech appliance is still an investment.
 Like every other appliance in your home, you want your boiling tap to withstand daily wear and tear and last as long as possible.
 In this article, we'll share how you should clean and maintain your new 3-in-1 or 4-in-1 kitchen tap.

 Cleaning your boiling tap

 To keep your boiling water tap looking its best every day, you should wipe it dry after use.
 To do this, you could use the soft side of a sponge, a microfibre cloth, a tea towel or kitchen roll.
 At least once a week, use a drop or two of washing-up liquid (any brand will do) and, using a soft sponge, lather the tap from its base to the end using warm water.
-We highly recommend you don't use scourers or abrasive sponges - they may damage the finish on your tap.
-Finally, rinse the soap off with warm (not boiling) water and dry with a microfibre cloth or a soft tea towel.

 Top tip: be careful not to push the boiling tap spring-lock in as you are cleaning